-The Association for Nepal and Himalayan Studies (ANHS) is pleased to announce that the Himalayan Studies Conference 6 (HSC6) will be held at the University of Toronto, on the traditional land of the Huron-Wendat, the Seneca and the Mississaugas of the Credit, from October 13–16, 2022.
+Himalayan Studies Conference 6 will be held at the University of Toronto, on the traditional land of the Huron-Wendat, the Seneca and the Mississaugas of the Credit, from October 13–16, 2022.
 We are looking forward to welcoming virtual and in-person participants to Toronto!

-The conference will be organized and hosted by the University of Toronto on behalf of the Association for Nepal and Himalayan Studies (ANHS).
+The conference is organized and hosted by the University of Toronto HSC conference organizing committee on behalf of the Association for Nepal and Himalayan Studies (ANHS).
 If you are not already a member, you will need to join ANHS before registering for the conference.